 Deirdre M. Daly joined the firm in June 2018 after serving as the United States Attorney for the District of Connecticut from 2013 through 2017.
-She is a member of the Government & Internal Investigations and Litigation practice groups, providing counsel to corporations, boards of directors and executives in white collar criminal matters, SEC enforcement actions, corporate compliance, internal investigations and monitoring.
+She is the Chair of the firm’s Government & Internal Investigations and Litigation practice groups, providing counsel to corporations, boards of directors and executives in white collar criminal matters, SEC enforcement actions, corporate compliance, internal investigations and monitoring.

 In addition to her work on government enforcement matters, Ms. Daly focuses her practice on internal investigations, drawing on her two decades of experience working in the Department of Justice.
+She has recently conducted sensitive internal investigations on behalf of private equity firms, an asset-management company, and a boarding school.
 In 2019, she led an 8-month independent investigation for Yale University which culminated in a detailed public report that the University cited for its “excellent recommendations.”
-She has also recently conducted sensitive internal investigations on behalf of private equity firms and an asset-management company.

 Ms. Daly was the first woman to be presidentially appointed to lead the Connecticut United States Attorney’s Office.
 As the state’s chief federal law enforcement officer, she was responsible for overseeing all litigation matters involving the United States and the work of 65 attorneys in three different cities.
 This work included the prosecution of all federal offenses relating to national security; cybercrime; securities, FCPA, healthcare and other financial fraud; public corruption; civil rights violations; human trafficking; child exploitation; environmental crimes; gang violence; and narcotics distribution.